PeterL1n/BackgroundMattingV2/README.md

 ## License ##
 This work is licensed under the [MIT License](LICENSE).
 If you use our work in your project, we would love you to include an acknowledgement and fill out our [survey](https://docs.google.com/forms/d/e/1FAIpQLSdR9Yhu9V1QE3pN_LvZJJyDaEpJD2cscOOqMz8N732eLDf42A/viewform?usp=sf_link).

-&nbsp;

-## Community Projects

-A list of projects built by third-party developers in the community.
-If you have a project to share, fill out this [survey]([survey](https://docs.google.com/forms/d/e/1FAIpQLSdR9Yhu9V1QE3pN_LvZJJyDaEpJD2cscOOqMz8N732eLDf42A/viewform?usp=sf_link)).

-* [Web Demo by Gradio](https://gradio.app/g/BackgroundMattingV2): Matting your own images from your browser.